sirisian/ecmascript-types/README.md

 ### Implicit Casting

-Number would convert implicitly with precedence given to decimal, float128/80/64/32/16, uint64/32/16/8, int64/32/16/8.
+The default numeric type Number would convert implicitly with precedence given to decimal28/64/32, float128/80/64/32/16, uint64/32/16/8, int64/32/16/8.
+(This is up for debate).
 Examples are shown later with class constructor overloading.

 ```js
 function Foo(foo:float32) { }